unm-digital-futures/digital-history-review/docs/code.md

 To embed the image above, we use:
 ```
-{%raw%}{% include figure.html class="img-right" width="33%" caption="Centennial Hotel" src="images/centennial-hotel.jpg" %}{%endraw%}
+{%raw%}{% include figure.html
+  class="img-right"
+  width="33%"
+  caption="Centennial Hotel"
+  src="images/centennial-hotel.jpg"
+%}{%endraw%}
 ```

 ### Use whatever width you want
-You can alter the width of the image as a percentage of our standard page width.
+You can alter the width of the image **as a percentage of our standard page width**.
 You can have them appear on the left, right, or center of the page.

 {% include figure.html class="img-left" width="50%" src="/images/centennial-hotel.jpg" caption="Obviously we need a 50% image somewhere."%}